jensbouma/EvohomeTemperatureSiteSynologyNas/README.md

   - First set up your webserver and create a mysql database.
-  - You need to have a column with the name "Time" and default value CURRENT_TIMESTAMP
+  - You need to have a column with the name "Time" and default value CURRENT_TIMESTAMP *Use a Capital for Time
   - You also need to have a column for each room in your house (it's easy if you name the columns the same like you did for the rooms in the evohome system)

   - Then you need to edit 3 files